 - Foods when eaten with vinegar (salad, bread)

 You may not need to cut all of these out of your dinner plans, as some may trigger your acid reflux worse than others.
 To find the foods causing your pain, keep a journal and write down what you ate every time you experience heartburn.

 Is there a link between protein and sleep quality?
 Protein seems to help you fall asleep faster, but it may depend on what comes with it.
 Researchers studied how long it took their subjects to fall asleep, first giving them their food for the day, and then letting the subjects choose their own meals.
 The meals the scientists fed them were higher in protein, but lower in saturated fats than the self-selected meals.
 The results?
 People who ate the high-protein, low-saturated-fat meals throughout the day fell asleep 12 minutes faster on average.

 The trick is to get plenty of protein from your diet, but to avoid saturated fats.
 Some protein sources high in saturated fat include lamb, fatty cuts of beef and pork, skin-on poultry, cheese, and whole milk.
 On the other hand, fish, skinless poultry, lean cuts of beef, skim milk, and azuki beans are a few high-protein foods that have little or no saturated fat.

 You're all settled in.
 The house is quiet, the bed cozy, you've eaten healthy, nutritious foods, but not too much.
 You're just about to drift into a deep, restorative slumber, but then nature calls.
+Do you wake up from sleep to pee in the middle of the night?
 If you hadn't had that big glass of water right before bed, you wouldn't have to get up right now.
 But what if you're thirsty?